simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 We need to add pdf preview initialization inside useEffect.

-Now let's add Mozilla pdf.js code copied from their [example folder](https://github.com/mozilla/pdf.js/blob/master/examples) with some slight changes.
+Now let's add Mozilla pdf.js code copied from their [example folder](https://github.com/mozilla/pdf.js/blob/master/examples) with slight changes.
+The changes made are just to accomodate handling when pdf Url itself is not there or not valid.

+The code below can seem daunting at first, but most of it is just handling the pdf preview various case and updating UI.
+I have copied most of the content directly from mozilla pdf.js examples.
+They have done a splendid work by putting up great examples.

 `gist:simbathesailor/7d0b3a3ba9b44c5540e1a5c4bfde1f53`

-I made use of styled components, but I am  pretty sure you can accomodate the css written in styled components in any css system you are using.

 If every thing worked you should the pdf should have rendered properly.